mmbman/Katagiri/1980-07-12-Karma-Conclusion.md

 #### 42:25

 **Question:** Hojo-san?
-Do you remember in Huston Smith’s Dogen lectures, I think it was the last one, he compared Saint John of the Cross and Dogen.
+Do you remember in Huston Smith’s Dōgen lectures, I think it was the last one, he compared Saint John of the Cross and Dōgen.
 And he talked about grace being always present; the general grace in Buddhism.
-It’s his idea that there were similarities between Saint John and Dogen in this way.
+It’s his idea that there were similarities between Saint John and Dōgen in this way.
 I wonder if maybe that concept of the right conditions and time would be a way of staying in contact with that grace, or even maybe not wanting to use that term.

 **Katagiri Roshi:** Grace is not something coming from heaven, or from some other person, or from something else, okay?
 Grace in Buddhism is actual practice, practice itself.